dpachec/brain_plots/README.md

-# brain_plots
+# Readme

- Use plot_brains.m to load brain model in matlab and color it according to electrode count.
+Use plot_brains.m to load an MNI brain model in Matlab and color code it according to electrode coverage.

 Example electrodes are provided in the all_elec.mat file.
-Each entry in this cell is a subject, column 1 has MNI coordinates from all available electrodes and column 2 contains the labels.
+Column 1 in this cell has MNI coordinates of all electrodes and column 2 contains labels.

 Project also provides an example MNI brain in .obj format.